Nivethagithub/Kubernetes_reference_bharath/Kubernetes Architecture/Kubernetes Architecture.md

 **Conclusion**

 Kubernetes provides a **robust, scalable, and flexible** architecture for deploying containerized applications.
-Understanding its core components—**Control Plane, Worker Nodes, Networking, Storage, and Security**—is essential for efficient cluster management.
+Understanding its core components - **Control Plane, Worker Nodes, Networking, Storage, and Security**—is essential for efficient cluster management.